 by Andy Shen and Abby McGill, ILRF

-International Labor Rights Forum (ILRF) launched the Independent Monitoring at Sea (IM@Sea) project to address some of the vulnerabilities of migrant workers in the Thai fishing fleet by enabling worker connectivity while at sea, improving forced labor risk assessments, and developing a worker-driven grievance mechanism.
+International Labour Rights Forum (ILRF) launched the Independent Monitoring at Sea (IM@Sea) project to address some of the vulnerabilities of migrant workers in the Thai fishing fleet by enabling worker connectivity while at sea, improving forced labour risk assessments, and developing a worker-driven grievance mechanism.
 The project set out to better inform government industry leaders, and civil society on actions needed: utilizing technology platforms to systematically collect, analyze and report on work at sea and connecting workers to worker organizations to implement such systems and remediate abuses identified.
-The project was a first step toward enabling fishing crews to use their voice to prevent and remediate forced labor and human trafficking on fishing vessels.
+The project was a first step toward enabling fishing crews to use their voice to prevent and remediate forced labour and human trafficking on fishing vessels.

 This report lays out four “Essential Elements of Effective Social Responsibility in the Seafood Sector” to build an effective human rights compliance program.
 It also explains how ILRF attempted to incorporate the Elements in the design and implementation of the project.
 Findings and lessons learned are shared to help improve future iterations of this project or efforts with similar goals.

 1. Genuine worker representation: requires workers’ and their representative organizations’ involvement in all aspects of social responsibility initiatives and real-time, worker-driven monitoring at sea for fishers.

 Project design and implementation: The IM@Sea project attempted to include MWRN — a membership-based, migrant worker-led organization based in Thailand — at every step of the design and implementation process.
 MWRN helped develop surveys, collected worker data and negotiated with vessel owners for remediation of identified risk factors.